PaulBratslavsky/epic-next-course-blog/06-lesson/README.md

 }
 ```

-Now let's add this code at end of the file to get our summaries.
+Now, let's add this code at the end of the file to get our summaries.

 ```ts
 export async function getSummaries() {